 Average annual savings of up to \$343 are based on an estimated annual spend of \$1372.21 where clients receive an average discount up to 25%.
-Average annual savings are calculated as following: Average annual spend before discount of \$1372.21 x Average SPC+ membership discount of up to 25% = Average annual savings of \$343 per client.
+Average annual savings are calculated as following: Average annual spend before discount of \$1372.21 × Average SPC+ membership discount of up to 25% = Average annual savings of \$343 per client.

-[†] This offer is only available to clients opening their first CIBC eAdvantage[®] Savings Account ("eSA").
+- † This offer is only available to clients opening their first CIBC eAdvantage® Savings Account ("eSA").
 Eligible eSAs will earn a special annual interest rate (the "Special Interest Rate") on balances up to \$1,000,000 for 120 days from the date the eSA is opened ("Special Rate Period").
 The Special Interest Rate is a combination of the regular interest rate that applies to your eSA balance tier, plus an additional bonus interest rate.
 Any change to the regular interest rate will result in a corresponding change to the bonus interest rate so that the overall Special Interest Rate will remain the same during the Special Rate Period.
 Regular interest is calculated daily on each day's full closing balance and paid monthly to your eSA.
 Bonus interest is calculated daily on each day's full closing balance up to a balance limit of \$1,000,000 during the Special Rate Period and is paid monthly to your eSA.
 Both the regular and bonus interest rates are based on the tier your daily closing balance falls within.
-For current interest rates, visit cibc.com/ savingsinterest.
+For current interest rates, visitcibc.com/savingsinterest.
 Interest rates quoted are annual; regular and bonus rates may change at any time without prior notice.
 Other conditions apply.
-For full offer details, review the Terms and Conditions or visit a CIBC Banking Centre.

-2. Smart Interest is an interest reward earned on the total account balance in your CIBC eAdvantage Savings Account(s) ("eSA(s)"), up to a maximum aggregate balance limit of \$200,000 ("Smart Balance Maximum"), each month in which you achieve a total Smart Balance Growth of at least \$200 across all your account(s) with the same Unique Ownership Structure (described below).
+For full offer details, review the Terms and Conditions or visit a CIBC Banking Centre. - 2.
+Visit cibc.com/en/personal-banking/partnerships/skip.html for full 12-month Skip+ free trial membership terms and conditions. - 3.
+Smart Interest is an interest reward earned on the total account balance in your CIBC eAdvantage Savings Account(s) ("eSA(s)"), up to a maximum aggregate balance limit of \$200,000 ("Smart Balance Maximum"), each month in which you achieve a total Smart Balance Growth of at least \$200 across all your account(s) with the same Unique Ownership Structure (described below).